 Get exclusive member benefits & effect social change.
 Join Today

-Electromyography may also be referred to as an electrodiagnostic exam.
+Some doctors may refer to electromyography as an electrodiagnostic exam.

 If you are able to have an EMG, you should do the following beforehand:

-During the EMG, you will lie down on an exam table or recline comfortably in a chair.
-Your doctor may ask you to move into different positions during the exam.
+You will be asked to lie down on an examination table or to sit in a reclined chair.
+Your doctor may ask you to move into different positions during the procedure.

-An EMG is a low-risk exam.
-Some patients may feel soreness in the areas being tested.
-This may last for a few days and can be relieved with an over-the-counter pain reliever.
+An EMG is a very low-risk exam.
+However, you may feel sore in the area that was tested.
+The soreness may last for a few days and can be relieved with an over-the-counter pain reliever, such as ibuprofen.

-Some patients also report tingling, bruising and swelling at the needle insertion sites.
-While the risk of infection is low, you should tell your doctor if the swelling or the pain grows worse.
+In rare cases, you may experience tingling, bruising, and swelling at the needle insertion sites.
+Make sure to tell your doctor if the swelling or pain becomes worse.

-At that time, your doctor will also talk to you about any additional tests or treatments that might be needed.
+Depending on your results, your doctor will talk to you about any additional tests or treatments that might be needed.

 Written by: Danielle Moores and Erica Cirino